 The 2-second rule

-The 2-second rule is a good rough guide to check that you're allowing enough stopping distance.
+The 2-second rule is a good rough guide to check that you're leaving enough stopping distance.
+Here's how it works:

 This is a good rule of thumb for car stopping distances in dry conditions, but if it's wet you should double the gap to 4 seconds.

-Remember that it's only a rough guide and there is a margin for error.
+Remember that it's only a rough guide and there's a margin for error.
 At lower speeds, 2 seconds will see you further back than the Highway Code stopping distances.
 But at higher speeds, you'll be considerably closer.

 Do stopping distances need to be updated?